About Virginia Western :: College Policies

 A grade of "W" is awarded to students who withdraw or are withdrawn from a course after the drop period, but prior to the completion of 60% of the session.
 Students who cease attendance prior to the withdrawal deadline may be withdrawn from the class.
 Students who are withdrawn by the instructor for non-participation cannot be reinstated unless instructor error is, determined.

-After the completion of 60% of the session, a student who withdraws or is withdrawn from a course will be assigned a grade of "F".
-Exceptions to this policy may be made under mitigating circumstances.
-Such circumstances must be documented and a copy of the documentation must be placed in the student's academic file.
-In order to be eligible for an administrative withdrawal, the student must have been making satisfactory progress in the course at the time of withdrawal.
+After the completion of 60% of the session, a student who withdraws or is withdrawn from a course is assigned a grade of F .
+Exceptions to this policy may be made under mitigating circumstances with supporting documentation.
+Students seeking an administrative withdrawal must submit a Request for Administrative Withdrawal.